SachinSAgrawal/AR-Stack/README.md

 Hopefully this goes without saying, but you need Xcode, which is only available on Macs.

 #### Notes
-You must connect a physical device to your computer to run this, as a simulator cannot run ARKit. <br>
+You must connect a physical device to your computer to run this, as a simulator does not support AR tracking. <br>
 The device must be either an iPhone or iPad running iOS 16.0 or newer.

 ## SDKs